-Bantustan: The Atlas of a Journey is available as an openly licenced free electronic book (currently only in Serbo-Croatian; we are working on the English version at the moment).
+Bantustan: Atlas of a Journey is available as an openly licenced free electronic book (currently only in Serbo-Croatian; we are working on the English version at the moment).
 The book was published as a community non-profit self-publishing project, via a crowdfunding campaign organized by The Travel Club (Klub putnika), the main Balkan hub for independent travelers and travel writers.

 It is a story about our 3-month travel across Serbia, Bulgaria, Turkey, Syria, Jordan, Egypt, Sudan, Kenya, Uganda, Rwanda, D. R. Congo, Tanzania, Zambia, and Namibia in 2010.
 The travel project itself could be viewed in the context of psychogeography and experimental geography.
-Using hitch-hiking and digital hospitality platforms, we have tried to meet as diverse number of people as possible.
+Using hitch-hiking and digital hospitality platforms, we have tried to meet as a diverse pool of people as possible.
 Many of them we found thanks to the communitarian philosophy of early CouchSurfing.
 The question of physical experience of the connected world mediated via digital platforms plays an important role in the narrative.

 Including a series of hand-illustrated maps, infographics, and data visualizations for non-linear reading, Bantustan is an example of ergodic and interactive literature.
 Readers can choose how to read the book: in a traditional linear fashion or using maps as visual interfaces for jumping from one story to another.

 All maps and visuals have been meticulously drawn by hand, digitally, using a drawing tablet.
 Maps represent a tapestry of pictograms, ideograms, different writing systems, coats of arms, labyrinths, secret messages, and other hidden symbols for readers to discover and decypher.
 The drawing process lasted a year.

-Written in 3 separate voices, Bantustan is also an example of collaborative writing project.
+Written in 3 separate voices, Bantustan is also an example of a collaborative writing project.
 Lazar Pašćanović, Marko Đedović, and me have collaborated on the final text for several years, turning a travel blog into a cross-genre experiment.